flare-foundation/docs/docs/tech/ftso.md

     !!! note

-        Individual FTSO contracts might be updated from time to time, changing their address.
+        Individual FTSO contracts might be updated periodically, which will change their addresses.
+Instead of caching these addresses, use the `FtsoRegistry`.
-        It is advisable not to cache these addresses and always use the `FtsoRegistry` instead.

 `GetCurrentPrice` returns the requested price (the outcome of the previous 3-minute price epoch) in **`$USD` multiplied by 100'000**.

-So, for instance, a return value of `2603` means a price of `0.02603 USD` (There are only **5** significant decimal places).
+For example, a return value of `2603` means a price of `0.02603 USD` (There are only **5** significant decimal places).

 A [standard Unix timestamp](https://en.wikipedia.org/wiki/Unix_time) of the last price update is also returned.